-Obviously, someone we are sexually attracted to.
-Someone with a good sense of humor.
-Similar interests.
-A good job.
-Shared values.
+Obviously, we are looking for someone we are sexually attracted to.
+We are looking for someone with a good sense of humor, similar interests, a good job, or shared values.

 Twenty-somethings don’t think about 15 years down the line.
-Babies, stress, snoring, weight gain, a mid-life crisis, money struggles, and literally having not one second to think, sit,or relax.
+They don’t think about babies, stress, snoring, weight gain, mid-life crisis, money struggles, or literally having not one second to think, sit, or relax.

 I have to laugh at what a good husband is to me now, after three kids, a mortgage, and nonstop chaos.
 You wouldn’t find any of these ‘traits’ on a dating profile.
 But they will matter eventually.
 Trust me.

 This is love, attraction, and devotion all rolled into one.

 A man who puts gas in my car without even telling me so when I start my car, the tank is full.
 That is literally the way to my heart.
 And I don’t mean just paying, I mean the act of taking my car to the gas station and filling it up.

 A partner who changes diapers, slathers butt cream on a rash, gives baths, puts a wiggly baby in jammies, does night-time feedings, kisses boo-boos, and wipes boogers.

 A partner who fills the coffee pot with water, grounds and sets the timer so it’s ready when I wake up in the morning.